Pentagon Shopping Centre: Past tenants and features

 Major retailers that have had units in The Pentagon in the past include C & A, Co-op Department Store, Wimpy, Bejams, Wilko, Dolcis, Ravel, Saxon Shoes and Birthdays as well as many independent, smaller retailers such as Snobs, Jones the Newsagents and John Menzies.
 There were also two adult evening venues – The Blue Grotto Wine Bar (in the late 70's) (situated by the public toilets, taxi rank and exit to Mountbatten House) which was a dry cleaners, and Scamps (later Van Damme) Night Club, which is now Chatham Bowl (bowling alley).
 This nightclub developed a particularly rough reputation in its later years.
-The centre was re-modelled in the late 1990s, removing many of the (by then) dated 1970s features.
+The centre was closed in 1990 for Refurbishment, and Reopened in 1991, removing many of the (by then) dated 1970s features.
 The fountain and seating were removed, along with an old-style escalator to the side of Sainsbury's, a staircase by C&A (now the former Wilkinsons unit) and a sloped walkway for wheelchair access to the upper level.
-In their place, modern glass lifts and escalators were installed, along with new ceilings and lighting, giving the centre a much brighter atmosphere.
+In their place, The Green Lift Also No Longer Stopped on the First Floor after Refurbishment, and the Brown lift was Removed, also Before Refurbishment, the Blue Lift Originally Opened Up on the Other side into the Bus Station, and the Lift shaft Finished Exactly on the first floor meaning the Lift had to stop slightly Above the first floor, after Refurbishment, the Shaft was Extended so the lift could actually get to the first floor and now Opened into a Passage, but Since 2005, it has opened into Wilko, and in 2009, a Part of the bus station passage was Replaced by a JJB Sports, and it remained that way until the Bus Station closed, some new glass lifts and escalators were installed, along with new ceilings and lighting, giving the centre a much brighter atmosphere.
 The original flooring is still in place throughout much of the centre.
 When the centre first opened there were also children's play areas featuring a wooden snake, snail and whale - these were made of wood and metal and designed to be climbing frames or in the case of the snake a crawling frame.
 The play area was located opposite the existing Poundland store.